Health experts believe rare syndrome in children may be linked to COVID-19, Valley Children’s sees its first case

 MADERA, Calif.
-(KSEE) – A rare syndrome health experts believe could be linked to COVID-19 is raising concern and changing the way that medical professionals think about the virus’ effects on children.
+(KGPE) – A rare syndrome that health experts believe could be linked to COVID-19 is raising concern and changing the way that medical professionals think about the virus’ effects on children.

 More cases of children showing symptoms similar to those of Kawasaki Disease are popping in the U.S. — one in the Central Valley.